 My hot and cold water smell like rotten eggs:

 In our other examples, hydrogen sulfide had a root cause, like sulfur or bacteria.
 But if both your hot and cold water smell, it's probably caused by naturally occurring hydrogen sulfide.

 Chemical feeds and carbon filtration can help.
-But choosing the right treatment will require a visit from your local Culligan Man.
-He’s trained and equipped to test your water for contaminants and offer the perfect solution.
+But choosing the right treatment will require a visit from your local Culligan Water expert.
+He's trained and equipped to test your water for contaminants and offer the perfect solution.

 Are there other causes for water that smells like rotten eggs?

 Iron bacteria can also cause a rotten egg smell.
 But usually includes a red, slimy substance in your sinks, toilets, and shower.
 These bacteria are harmless, other than the stains, tastes, and odors.